yashkapoor72/binaryCameraRecorder/gstreamer/subprojects/gstreamer/docs/gst/running.md

 As a result of the above example, the `foo` and` bar` plugin feature rank values are `PRIMARY`(256) and `SECONDARY`(128) rank value will be assigned to `foobar`.

+**`GST_XINITTHREADS`.**

+Set this variable when using components that rely on X11, such as ximagesrc, from gst-launch-1.0 or other command line applications.
+However, applications should not depend on this variable and should make their own `XInitThreads()` call as early as possible.